zmking888/Version9/readme.txt

 M2000 Interpreter and Environment

-Version 9.0 revision 28 active-X
+Version 9.0 revision 29 active-X
+The Best so far

 http://georgekarras.blogspot.gr/